jainam-panchal/basketball-scoreboard/readme.md

-# Simple Tailwind CSS Starter
+# Basketball Scoreboard

-This is an extremley simple setup to develop Tailwind projects.
+This is an extremely simple setup to develop Tailwind projects.
 This will be used in my Tailwind From Scratch course.

 ## Usage